Biden administration and Pelosi lawyers at odds in Don McGahn subpoena lawsuit

 Argument before the court scheduled for Feb.
 23 could instead provide “momentum for further productive discussions among the parties,” Letter said.

 This is the second time the case has reached the full D.C.
-Circuit since the House Judiciary Committee initially subpoenaed McGahn in 2019 before the start of the first impeachment investigation of President Trump.
+Circuit since the House Judiciary Committee initially subpoenaed McGahn in 2019 before the start of the first impeachment investigation of Trump.
 At the time, Trump directed McGahn to disregard the subpoena and said that key presidential advisers are “absolutely immune from compelled congressional testimony.”

 In August, the full appeals court sided 7 to 2 with House Democrats in finding that lawmakers have standing to sue and that the “effective functioning of the Legislative Branch critically depends on the legislative prerogative to obtain information, and constitutional structure and historical practice support judicial enforcement of Congressional subpoenas when necessary.”